decert-me/rareskills-gas-optimization/src/en/chapter_1.md

 Our goal is to store a specific data (in bytes format) as the contract’s bytecode.
 To achieve this,We need to do 2 things:-

 1. Copy our data to memory first, as EVM then takes this data from memory and store it as runtime code.
-For more, check this.
+You can learn more in our article about [contract creation code.](https://www.rareskills.io/post/ethereum-contract-creation-code)
 2. Return and store the newly deployed contract address for future use.

 - We add the contract code size in place of the four zeroes(0000) between 61 and 80 in the below code 0x61000080600a3d393df300.
 Hence if code size is 65, it will become 0x61004180600a3d393df300(0x0041 = 65)